 Yes, you can.
 The Tread offers a free "Just Run" option that does not require owners to commit to a paid subscription.
 Peloton did remove this mode back in June 2021 but quickly restored it for all treadmill owners.
-This mode is completely user dictated since there are no pre-programmed workouts, meaning the user determines the speed and incline to create their own running adventure on the Peloton Tread.
+This training mode is completely user-dictated since there are no pre-programmed workouts, meaning the user determines the speed and incline to create their own running adventure on the Peloton Tread.

 Is the Peloton Tread as good as the bike?

 In general, the biggest factor that differentiates the Peloton bike from the Peloton Tread is that cycling is a more joint-friendly cardio workout.
-Running or walking has more impact on the joints, so depending on your specific fitness needs or limitations, one may be a better fit for you over the other.
+Running or walking has more impact on the joints, so depending on your specific fitness needs or limitations, one may be a better fit for you than the other.